azumafuji/kimsellis-com/content/classes.md

 Location: The Ionic Temple

 NOTE: Last class of the season is Tuesday, September 14th.
 All classes will be moved to the ArtsEd building.
-More details coming soon.
+See below.

 **Tuesday 6:30pm Vinyasa Flow (All Levels Welcome)** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDYzNjMsMA==" >}}Book Now{{< /button>}}